oxcomposites/oxcomposites/README.md

 1. The Society shall be led by an **Executive Committee** consisting of:
    - **President**
    - **Treasurer**
    - **Secretary**
-2. One member may hold more than one role if necessary excluding President and Scretary.
+2. One member may hold more than one role if necessary excluding President and Secretary.
 3. A role may be shared by up to 2 members.
 4. Duties of Officers:
    - **President:** Chairs meetings, coordinates projects, and represents the society.
    - **Treasurer:** Maintains accounts, manages funds, and presents a financial report once per term.
    - **Secretary:** Keeps meeting records, manages communications, and oversees membership applications.
 5. Duties may be shared or delegated as agreed by the Executive Committee.
 6. If the President resigns or is unable to continue, the Secretary shall act as interim President until an emergency election is held.
+7. Project Leaders will be assigned as needed by a majority decision of the Exectuive Comittee.

 ---